dipaish/OS22/docs/dockerimages.md

  COPY `<src>` `<destination>`

- To understant the concept, let's write a simple script called **hello.sh** in your device.
+ To understand the concept, let's write a simple script called **hello.sh** in your device.
 We will copy this file to the container and ask to run at the time of building our image.

  ```
  #!/bin/sh